 From the inventor of detective fiction, Edgar Allan Poe, The Fall of the House of Usher is a slow-burn masterpiece of gothic horror, full of supernatural forces and chilling psychoanalysis.

 When an unnamed narrator is called to the House of Usher by his childhood friend, Roderick Usher, he is unaware of the horrors that await him.
-Arriving at the house, the narrator discovers both his friend and his friend’s sister, Madeline, are gravely ill and on the brink of complete madness.
-Roderick believes their house to be alive and that it is the malevolent force behind his and his sister’s illness.
-Could he be right?

 Charlotte Perkins Gilman’s The Yellow Wallpaper is a semi-autobiographical short story of a woman’s mental demise as she is forced to endure a period of lonely isolation, told through a series of chilling journal entries.

-The Call of Cthulhu is H. P. Lovecraft’s most well-known and celebrated work of supernatural horror fiction.
+The Call of Cthulhu is H. P. Lovecraft’s most well-known and celebrated work of classic horror fiction.
 Explore the Lovecraftian universe at its best in this nightmarish tale of hellish monsters and ancient secrets.

 Oscar Wilde’s only novel, The Picture of Dorian Gray, is an enduring masterpiece of gothic horror, exploring the corruption of humanity, our desire to sin, and the extremes vanity will lead us to.